OmniPVD - PhysX Visual Debugger#

 Every search result expands the existing expansion of the OVD Tree elements.
 For example, if you found something with a certain search string and then you found something else, both these searches (and any upcoming ones) are added to the expansions.

 When an OVD file is imported, a cached Stage file is created.
-The USD hierarchy in the resulting file starts of with a scene, then lists the different object classes that have populated each scene.
-For example object classes include dynamic rigid bodies, static rigid bodies, and articulations.
+The USD hierarchy in the resulting file starts with a scene, then lists the different object classes that have populated each scene.
+These include dynamic rigid bodies, static rigid bodies, articulations, deformable volumes, deformable surfaces, particle systems, and their associated materials (routed to a shared Materials branch).

 For each body, there is an actor or articulation link with accompanying shapes and geometries.
 Each USD Prim has a set of custom USD attributes, which can be explored in detail and if they change over time, can be scrubbed through the animation to see how they are updated.